-On the 9th August 1919, Beatrice, 34, a widow and her 5 1/2 year old daughter, Marjorie arrived at the Port of Quebec.
-They had departed from the Port of Liverpool, travelling on the S.S.
+On the 9th August 1919, 34 year old, Beatrice, 34, and her 5 1/2 year old daughter, Marjorie arrived at the Port of Quebec.
+They had departed from the Port of Liverpool, sailing on the S.S.
 ‘Minnedosa’.
 They were to join Beatrice’s father and family at their home in Wellington Street, Verdun, Quebec, Canada.

 MACHINE GUN CORPS.